ChrstphrHll/npc_gen/students/Abryia Rubrae.md

 ---
 ### Description
 - 2nd year Halfling Monk in Burk
-- wavy dark red hair that's parted to the left, Green eyes, and Light skin
+- long wavy brunette hair that's plain, Green eyes, and Light skin
 - Is Dreamer and Scheming, and has Leadership as their ideal

 ### Organizations